enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 The SWAGGER API to the Clearinghouse :  https://www.ebi.ac.uk/ena/clearinghouse/api/swagger-ui/index.html

 ### The Relevancy to ENA
-The Clearinghouse is deliberately set up to allow metadata to be added to records from different archives.
-ENA staff have been amongst the most enthusiastic users and metadata annotators, although wider enthusiasm is increasing.
+The Clearinghouse is deliberately set up to allow submission of new/updated metadata related to records originating from different archives.
+ENA staff have been amongst the most enthusiastic users and metadata annotators, and have supported other external groups to submit these metadata curations.
+Wider enthusiasm is also increasing.